collective/collective.recipe.backup/src/collective/recipe/backup/tests/multiple.rst

     >>> ls('var')

 The various backups are done one after the other.
 They cannot be done at the same time with repozo.
 So they are not completely in sync.
-The "other" databases are backed up first as a small difference in the catalog is just mildly irritating, but the other way around users can get real errors::
+The 'other' databases are backed up first as a small difference in the catalog is just mildly irritating, but the other way around users can get real errors::